Local Quantum Cooling for Large Fermi Systems with Pairing: Method

 In the last line, we have introduced a dimensionless constant $\beta > 0$ to keep $\Delta\diss$ the same magnitude as the pairing field:

 In summary, the pairing potential \cref{eq:Deltalocal1} to be used in the evolution reads

 where we used that $\Delta=\abs{\Delta}e^{\I\theta_\kappa}$.
-This construction generates dissipative dynamics while preserving locality and conserving particle number.
-A dissipative potential of this form minimizes excitations in the pairing field.
+This construction generates \respch{cooling} dynamics while preserving locality and conserving particle number.
+A \respch{cooling} potential of this form minimizes excitations in the pairing field.
 Moreover, its simple structure makes it straightforward to implement in practice.